A629 road: Incidents and safety

 In May 2011, a section of the southbound Elland bypass was closed after boulders, remnants of a quarry that the bypass was built next to, came crashing down into the road.

 According to the Eurorap safety rating, the A629 is a Medium High-Risk Road between Skipton and Huddersfield and a Medium-Risk Road between Huddersfield and Rotherham.

-In January 2017, a man was shot by police on the side of the A629 southbound just by junction 24 of the M62 Motorway.
-The police announced it was a pre-planned operation as they had credible information that the man was carrying a gun.
+In January 2017, a man was shot by police on the side of the A629 southbound just by junction 24 of the M62 Motorway.(although this wasn't technically the A629 but a spur connecting the A629 to the motorway network) The police announced it was a pre-planned operation as they had credible information that the man was carrying a gun.

 Congestion

 As the road passes through the major conurbations of Keighley, Halifax, Huddersfield and Rotherham, it is prone to some congestion especially during the morning and evening peak periods.
 The junction of the road with the A6026 and the B6112 in Saltherhebble, regularly sees queuing traffic for over a 1 mi southbound that takes between 12 and 15 minutes to get through.

 Kirklees Council have previously acknowledged that the A629 is one of the busiest roads in Kirklees.
+In 2021 the complex junction between the A6026, the B6112 and the A629 just south of Salterhebble nr Halifax, has been expanded by 250 metres.
+This has been done by adding a new junction south of the old junction on the A629 which connects, via a bridge over the Calder and Hebble Navigation canal, to a new roundabout on the B6112 Stainland Road.
+This provides more space to separate the queues, and removes one conflict from the old A6026-B6112 junction which should result in better flows.